samarpw/wp-social-popup-and-get-traffic/readme.txt

 == Changelog ==
+= 2.9.1 =
+* Fix code in JS
+It was sending bad information of the days I had to wait again receive the popup, ajax as well as in the normal way.
+This feature has already been corrected.
 = 2.9 =
 * Correction of code (minor changes)
 * New Organization of choices on the menu